ML-Chen/vPhon/README.md

 ###Tones

-vPhon represents tone using one of two methods.
+vPhon represents tone using one of four methods.
 By default, vPhon will return Chao tone numbers based on Alves (2007a), Hoàng (1989), Nguyễn and Edmonson (1997), and Vũ (1982).

 Name | North | Central | South
 ---- | ----- | ------- | -----